anthlasserre/strapi-zapier/README.md

 ### Creates

 #### Create Entry
-- **Action**: Creates a new entry in any content type with basic fields
+- **Action**: Creates a new entry in any content type with dynamic field support
 - **Inputs**:
   - Content Type: Select the content type to create in
-  - Title: The title of the entry
+  - Entry Fields (JSON): JSON object containing all the fields for this entry
-  - Description: The description of the entry (optional)
   - Published: Whether to publish the entry immediately (default: true)
-  - Additional Fields: Any other fields will be passed through to Strapi

-#### Create Entry (Advanced)
-- **Action**: Creates a new entry in any content type with dynamic field generation
-- **Inputs**:
-  - Content Type: Select the content type to create in
+  - **Field Validation**: Automatically validates and converts field types based on the content type schema
-  - Published: Whether to publish the entry immediately (default: true)
-  - Dynamic Fields: Fields are automatically generated based on the content type's schema
+  - **Schema-Based**: Uses the actual content type schema to validate fields
-  - Type Validation: Values are automatically converted to the correct data types
-  - Enumeration Support: Dropdown choices for enumeration fields

 ### Searches